You may have noticed the trend of painting walls and trim the same color is back…or it never really left. It’s called “color washing.”

-You may have noticed the trend of painting walls and trim the same color is back…or it never really left.
 There are lots of reasons for it!
-Whether you choose a soft white or a jewel tone, you can get a great effect by having your walls, crown moldings, baseboards, window trim, and doors all the same color.
+Whether you choose a soft white, neutral, or jewel tone, you can get a great effect by having your walls, crown moldings, baseboards, window trim, doors and even the ceiling all the same color.

 What a way to make an entrance!
 There is a lot going on in this narrow hallway with all the doors and heavy trim, but blue paint ties it all together with impact.